 We Provide Excellent Machinery and Service for Cold-Weather Projects.

-Scott-Macon Equipment can also prepare you for severe winter jobs with the 2019 Tadano Mantis GTC-500 Hydraulic Crawler.
+Scott-Macon Equipment can prepare you for severe winter jobs with the 2019 Tadano Mantis GTC-500 Hydraulic Crawler.
 The U.S.-based crawler crane maker Tadano Mantis has raised expectations with its GTC-500, the newest addition to its range of telescopic boom cranes.
 The GTC-500 has the power to lift 50 tons at a 10-foot radius.
 This one-truck crane is remarkably simple to transport.
 Weighing under 103,000 pounds, it is designed to qualify as a standard truck load.
-If necessary, it comes with a cold weather package to handle temperatures from as low as -40 °F. The Tadano Mantis GTC-1200 also comes with an optional weather packages, with cold weather options available for projects in temperatures as low as -40° F.
+If necessary, it comes with a cold weather package to handle temperatures from as low as -40 °F.

-These are just a few examples of the machines that will get a project done on time, safely, in the harshest of cold snaps.
+This is just one example of a machine that will get a project done on time, safely, in the harshest of cold snaps.
 Talk with us about other machinery ready for severe weather duty.